Washington men’s rowing finishes in second place at IRA national championships, but wins points title

 “I think Yale had a great day,” said Callahan.
 “They have a dynamic, good strong crew and we knew they were really fast.
 I think our guys performed really well and left it all out there.”

-“We had a good race today,” said Ben Davison, the seventh seat and one of four seniors on the Huskies V8 boat.
+“We had a good race today,” said Ben Davison, the seventh seat and one of four seniors in the Huskies’ V8 boat.
 “It was our best race of the three days.
 Honestly, I still think we have better in us.”

 Washington, ranked No. 2, finished second in the V8 boat for the third straight year.
 The Huskies have 18 titles in the V8 boat dating to the debut in 1923.
 Washington last won in 2015.
 Yale has won the V8 title for three straight years.

-“They (Yale) got away really quickly at the start, said Davison.
+“They (Yale) got away really quickly at the start,” said Davison.
 “We did our best to latch onto them and hold them and I thought we did that to the best of our abilities today.”

 The Huskies began the final day after claiming three of four men’s semifinals Saturday, also under ideal conditions.
 It put Washington in good position for the overall points competition.

 “Yale is a very, very strong crew and we knew that,” said junior Samuel Halbert, the sixth seat.
 “We gave it our best shot; the finish doesn’t represent the reason.
 Yale always has a strong first 750.
-We just were just trying to hold contact with them.
-After the 1K that’s when really started rowing; we knew had a full 2K.”
+We were just trying to hold contact with them.
+After the 1K that’s when we really started rowing; we knew we had a full 2K.”

-About 45 minutes before the men’s V8 grand final, the Huskies second varsity eight placed second to dominating California.
+About 45 minutes before the men’s V8 Grand Final, the Huskies’ second varsity eight placed second to dominating California.
 The Golden Bears had an open water lead after 1,000 meters and they were never challenged en route to winning in 5:38.320.
 Washington, rowing in lane 4, finished second in 5:40.34.
 Yale was third in 5:42.56.

-In the third varsity eight grand final, Washington raced aggressively from start, assumed an early lead and never trailed.
+In the third varsity eight Grand Final, Washington raced aggressively from the start, assumed an early lead and never trailed.
 Rowing in lane 2 and with Yale to the inside, the Huskies moved to a seven-seat lead halfway.
-Washington, at 39 1/2 strokes per minute maintained its advantage and was victorious in 5:43.66.
+Washington, at 39 1/2 strokes per minute, maintained its advantage and was victorious in 5:43.66.
 Yale was second in 5:46.08, with Harvard third in 5:47.47.

-In the first of four men’s grand finals condensed into two hours of morning racing, Washington’s varsity fours claimed the Huskies’ their first win of the day.
+In the first of four men’s Grand Finals condensed into two hours of morning racing, Washington’s varsity fours claimed the Huskies’ first win of the day.
 Longtime rival California was second, with Princeton third.

-Rowing in lane 1, with the Golden Bears to their right, the Huskies moved to a slight lead just after the start The two boats quickly separated themselves from the rest of the six-boat final and raced side-by-side for several minutes.
+Rowing in lane 1, with the Golden Bears to their right, the Huskies moved to a slight lead just after the start.
+The two boats quickly separated themselves from the rest of the six-boat final and raced side-by-side for several minutes.

-California used a strong mid-race surge and move into a slight mid-race lead.
+California used a strong mid-race surge and moved into a slight lead.
 But Washington retaliated within the final 200 meters with its sprint and won in 6:19.86.
-It was the Huskies’ ninth straight varsity fours title.
+It was the Huskies’ ninth straight varsity-fours title.
 The event wasn’t held last year at Mercer Lake in New Jersey because of inclement weather.
-California was second in 6:20.96, with Princeton in third in 6:25.40.
+California was second in 6:20.96, with Princeton third in 6:25.40.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.